 The 3+ does not include the ability to unmark a previously marked transceiver (which the Mammut Pulse and Ortovox S1 do).
 I think that was a good decision, as the additional user interface probably adds more confusion than benefit.
 If you want to unmark a previously marked transceiver, momentarily toggle the 3+ between send and receive.

 Orientation-based Transmitting: All avalanche beacons transmit on a single antenna.
 If that one antenna ends up pointing vertically, the range at which a searching transceiver can receive the signal is significantly reduced (the vertically oriented antenna broadcasts flux lines that are more difficult for searching transceivers to interpret).
 However, the 3+ (and the Ortovox S1+ and Zoom+) has a unique feature where it can transmit on either of two antennas based on the transceiver's physical orientation.
 If these transceivers sense that the primary antenna is aimed skyward (which will theoretically occur 25 percent of the time), they will instead transmit on the more-horizontally oriented antenna.
-This is a nifty concept that should improve the range at which searchers will receive your signal and make it easier for the searching transceivers to find you.
+This is a nifty concept that should improve the range where searchers will receive your signal and make it easier for the searching transceivers to find you.
 I've tested this feature just enough to know that it works, but I haven't had enough time with a 3+ to quantify its value.

 Controls: The 3+ is powered on by turning the knob that secures the battery.
 The markings to turn the device on, off, and to open the battery are a bit difficult to read and somewhat obfuscated by the 3+'s logo.
 You'll figure it out within a few minutes after purchasing the 3+, but hand the unit to a novice they may struggle turning it on.
 It is possible to turn on the 3+ without realizing that it is in search mode.